 After working out what we were eating, I made some simple labels with our ‘dino’ names.
 Originally, the labels were in German, but you can download the English version here.

 The birthday cake was a stroke of genius if I do say so myself.
 You will have to

 As it was a warm day, the kids had fun playing in the pool.
 And jumping on the new trampoline.
 And playing soccer.
 And playing with Barbies and toy dinosaurs.

 The dino pool was a hit and it suited the rainbow dinosaur birthday party theme perfectly.
 It got lots of use throughout the summer.

 I only thought about party favours on the day of the party when all the shops were closed.
 I managed to find some rainbow-coloured cupcake cups in my baking stash and some Haribo with dinosaurs in it.
 I put some dinosaurs in one cup and some balloons and a bouncy rubber ball in another.

 With more time and forethought, I would have done things differently.
-Had I known what a hit the dinos would be, I would have gotten some extra paper mâché dinos for the guests to decorate at home.
+Had I known what a hit they would be, I would have gotten some extra paper mâché dinos for the guests to decorate at home.
 Add some paint and a paintbrush and the sweets and balloons that I already had and the party favours would have been perfect.
-Instead of looking rushed and incomplete (which they were), our party favours would have looked more like this.
+Our party favours would have looked more like this.